rondobley/dotnet-core-docker-example/README.md

 `docker build -f build/DockerExample.Dockerfile -t [your-docker-hub-account]/dotnetcoredockerexample .`

-What this command says is build an image using the Dockerfile (`-f` specifies the Dockerfile to use, if you do not specify a file it will use the `Dockerfile` (and it must be named `Dokerfile`) in the current working directory) `DockerExample.Dockerfile` that is in the `build` directory and tag is as `[your-docker-hub-account]/dotnetcoredockerexample` and use the current direcotry `.` as the build context.
-(Other build contexts are beyond the scope of this example).
+What this command says is build an image using the Dockerfile `DockerExample.Dockerfile` that is in the `build` directory and tag is as `[your-docker-hub-account]/dotnetcoredockerexample` and use the current direcotry `.` as the build context.
+(Note: `-f` specifies the Dockerfile to use, if you do not specify a file it will use the `Dockerfile` (and it must be named `Dokerfile`) in the current working directory) (Note: Other build contexts are beyond the scope of this example).

 Now, we have built an image.
 At some point you will want to learn how to version your